JaiDoubleU/color-generator/README.md

 # 🎨 Color Generator

-A modern React-based application for generating and managing HSLuv color palettes with a clean Material UI interface.
+A modern React-based utility designed to generate visually cohesive color palettes using the [HSLuv](https://github.com/hsluv) color space.
+It provides intuitive controls and well-defined parameters for adjusting hue, saturation, and lightness, enabling designers and developers to create accessible and harmonious color systems with precision.

 ## 🧩 Introduction